SamZorSec/Arilux_AL-LC0X/README.md

 # Alternative - Alternative firmware for Arilux LED controllers

+# WARNING:
+## I Decided to remove JSON MQTT topics in favor of simple topics
+That means if you really like to JSON, this project is not for you.
+Main reason I decided to switch back from using JSON topics is that it just doesn work nice with mqtt and the idea´ behind mqtt.
+Specialy when it comes to retaining topics and the way people might use it.
+For example youa re obligated to post full json strings and this is just not cleanly possible.

+Example not structure (code follows soon, I am 50% done):
+- RGBW/001F162E/store
+- RGBW/001F162E/restart
+- RGBW/001F162E/remote 10622464

+- RGBW/001F162E/state ON OFF
+- RGBW/001F162E/color/hsb 0,100,100
+- RGBW/001F162E/color hsb=0,100,100 w1=255 w2=255

+# END WARNING

 This is an alternative version of the [Alternative firmware] for Arilux LED Controllers with a few modifications and enhancements.

 Differences are between the original Arilux alternative firmware: